-The internal governance and control process is governed by law and regulations and supervised by the Board of Directors.
-In Sweden, where the Parent Company is domiciled, internal governance and control are regulated primarily through the Swedish Companies Act, Banking and Financing Business Act and Corporate Governance Code, the Swedish Financial Supervisory Authority's regulations and guidelines, and stock exchange laws regulating internal governance and control.
+Internal governance and control process is governed by law and regulations and supervised by the Board of Directors.
+In Sweden, where the Parent Company is domiciled, Internal Governance and Control are regulated primarily through the Swedish Companies Act, Banking and Financing Business Act and Corporate Governance Code, the Swedish Financial Supervisory Authority's regulations and guidelines, and stock exchange laws regulating internal governance and control.

-Hoist Finance has an internal governance and control framework aimed at creating the environment necessary to enable the entire organisation to promote effective, high quality corporate governance by providing clear definitions, assignments of roles and responsibilities and Group-wide tools and procedures.
+Hoist Finance has an internal governance and control framework aimed at creating the environment necessary to enable the entire organisation to promote effective, high quality corporate governance by providing clear definitions, assignments of roles and responsibilities and group-wide tools and procedures.

 Hoist Finance applies the COSO model for internal control of financial reporting.
-COSO focuses on developing a framework that can be directly used by a company's management team to evaluate and improve risk management in three inter-related areas: enterprise risk management (ERM), internal control, and fraud deterrence.
+COSO focuses on developing a framework that can be directly used by a company's management team to evaluate and improve risk management in three interrelated areas: enterprise risk management (ERM), internal control, and fraud deterrence.

-Roles and responsibilities The Board of Directors and the Risk and
+Roles and responsibilities

-Audit Committee are responsible for establishing the main rules and guidelines for internal control.
+The Board of Directors holds ultimate responsibility for limiting and overseeing Hoist Finance's risk exposure.
+The Board and the Risk and Audit Committee are responsible for establishing the main rules and guidelines for internal control.

-The committee assists the Board by continuously monitoring the risks that may affect financial reporting and by producing manuals, policies and accounting principles.
-The committee interacts directly with the external auditors.
+The Risk- and Audit Committee assists the Board by continuously monitoring the risks that may affect financial reporting and by producing manuals, policies and accounting principles.
+The Risk- and Audit Committee interacts directly with the external auditors.